gbroques/ose-workbench-platform/CONTRIBUTING.md

 ```

 ## Cutting Releases
-A [release.bash](./release.bash) convenience script has been included in the root of the repository to have cutting releases easier.
+A [release.bash](./release.bash) convenience script has been included in the root of the repository to make cutting releases easier.

 Currently, only G Roques, the maintainer, has credentials to deploy the a release to PyPi and Anaconda Cloud.